microsoft/FluidFramework/packages/framework/aqueduct/README.md

   - `initializingFirstTime(props: S)` - called only the first time a Fluid object is initialized
   - `initializingFromExisting()` - called every time except the first time a Fluid object is initialized
   - `hasInitialized()` - called every time after `initializingFirstTime` or `initializingFromExisting` executes
-- Helper functions for creating and getting other data objects in the same Container.
+- Helper functions for creating and getting other data objects in the same container.

 > Note: You probably don't want to inherit from this data object directly unless you are creating another base data object class.
-If you have a data object that doesn't use Distributed Data Structures you should use Container Services to manage your object.
+If you have a data object that doesn't use dDistributed data structures you should use Container Services to manage your object.

 #### DataObject Example